zdsmit/GameManager/notes.md

     -Allow the creation and show page viewing of a new Developer - DONE
   Notes:
     -'signin' route currently leads to signin exclusively for users.
 Will need to differentiate signin pages for users and developers, change route names accordingly

+3/6
+  Goals:
+    -Allow a game to save the identity of its developer upon creation - DONE